GurovDmitriy/GurovDmitriy/README.md

 - 👋 Hi, I’m Dmitriy Gurov
-- 👀 I’m interested in JavaScript, Angular, React, Vue
+- 👀 I’m interested in JavaScript, RxJS, Angular, React
 - 💞️ I'm the creator of [Brainful](https://brainfuljs.dev)
+- 💞️ I'm the creator of Twori (coming soon)
+- 💞️ I'm the creator of [BeautyLips](https://github.com/BeautyLips)
 - 📫 How to reach me - gurovdmitriy1991@gmail.com

 <!---